neuralgraphdatabases/awesome-logical-query/README.md

   | NELL995 | 8.5 | 56.6 | 65.3 | 30.3 | 15.9 | 310.0 | 144.9 | 14.4 | 62.5 |

 </details>

+### CGA Datasets

+GQE-like patterns mined on subsets of DBpedia and Wikidata.
+The datasets are DB18 and WikiGeo19, introduced in [CGA](https://arxiv.org/pdf/1910.00084.pdf), K-CAP 2019.

+**As of Sept 2022: not available**.

 ### Regex Queries